Lavinia Greenlaw

 Lavinia Elaine Greenlaw (born 30 July 1962) is an English poet, novelist and non-fiction writer.
 She won the Prix du Premier Roman with her first novel and her poetry has been shortlisted for awards that include the T. S. Eliot Prize, Forward Prize and Whitbread Poetry Prize.
-Her 2014 Costa Poetry Award was for A Double Sorrow: A Version of Troilus and Criseyde.
+She was shortlisted for the 2014 Costa Poetry Award for A Double Sorrow: A Version of Troilus and Criseyde.
 Greenlaw currently holds the post of Professor of Creative Writing (Poetry) at Royal Holloway, University of London.

 Biography

 Lavinia Greenlaw was born in London into a medical and scientific family, and has a sister and two brothers.
 When she was aged 11, the family moved from London to an Essex village, where they lived for seven years.
 This period Greenlaw has described as "an interim time", with "memories of time being arrested, nothing much happening."